tariqdaouda/pyGeno/DESCRIPTION.rst

 .. _here: http://bioinfo.iric.ca/~daoudat/pyGeno/

-For the latest news about pyGeno you can follow me on twitter `@tariqdaouda`_.
+For the latest news about pyGeno, you can follow me on twitter `@tariqdaouda`_.

 .. _@tariqdaouda: https://www.twitter.com/tariqdaouda